Online therapy for anxiety, executive functioning, and feeling stuck

 15 minutes · Ask questions · No pressure

-Therapy for teens and young adults who feel stuck
+Therapy for people who feel stuck

 You might recognize this:

-• You overthink everything, even small decisions
+• You get stuck in your thoughts, even around small decisions

 • You feel stuck between high expectations and burnout